Skip to content Scroll to the top of the page

 I have more questions where can I find more information?

-Myplace has a full list of frequently asked questions about the current industrial action.
+Myplace has a full list of frequently asked questions about industrial action.
+As well as information about extended opening hours for certain buildings on campus during days of strike action.

-We will update this page if and when there is further information released about the industrial action.
+We will update this page if and when there is further information released about planned industrial action.